reyhanhfz/aquabotv2/README.md

-# 🌊 Aquabot ESP8266 – Smart Water Tank Monitoring with Blynk
+# 🌊 Aquabot ESP8266 – Smart Aquarium Monitoring with Blynk

 Aquabot is an IoT project built using **ESP8266**, **ultrasonic water level sensor**, **relay-controlled pump**, and **servo motor** to monitor and control a water tank automatically.
 The system is connected to the **Blynk IoT platform**, providing real-time data and control via mobile app.